morzr/data_analyst_path/README.md

 | SQL | hackerrank.com | Learning SQL, from basic to more advanced problems | sql\_hackerrank\_\* |
 | SQL | datalemur.com | Real-world problems from companies like Facebook, Microsoft, Amazon, etc. | sql\_datalemur\_\* |

-Aside from the problems I've solved, I've compiled a list of all the content I've used through the journey:
+In addition, I've compiled a list of all the content I've used through the journey:

 | Subject | Platform | Description |
 | ------- | -------- | ----------- |